top of page

 Jack arrived for rehoming on 10 February 2026.
 He is a crossbreed, of medium size and weighs 23.4 kilos.

 Jack may look smaller in his photos than he is.
-He isn’t a big dog, but he isn’t a small one either.
+He is not a big dog, but he isn’t a small one either.
 Our vet estimates Jack to be 2-3 years of age.

 The sort of home for Jack